adstuart/azure-gwlb-chain/README.md

 ### Build Palo Alto/GWLB layer

 [This](https://docs.paloaltonetworks.com/vm-series/11-0/vm-series-deployment/set-up-the-vm-series-firewall-on-azure/deploy-the-vm-series-firewall-with-the-azure-gwlb) guide and ARM template can be used to build out the Palo Alto Firewall functional block.
-The main different in our design (vs the linked Palo Alto scenario), is that the Standard ALB Frontend IP that we map to our GWLB is _not_ our application backend, but rather, the ALB that fronts our layer of HAProxy appliances.
+The main difference in our design (vs the linked Palo Alto scenario), is that the Standard ALB Frontend IP that we map to our GWLB is _not_ our application backend, but rather, the ALB that fronts our layer of HAProxy appliances.

 Note how the blue components are completely isolated from green, overlapping IP exist in my lab, and this is not an issue due to the transposition happening entirely within the layers of the Azure SDN below that of the customer VNet address space(s).